 - Reviews: decide who will review and who will sign off a document

-- Scope: Could there be any changes which will add to, or change the scope of the project
+- Scope: Could there be any changes which will add to or change the size of the project

 Documentation projects fail due to: